GREASE TRAP INSTALLATION IN DALLAS

 Depending upon the volume of FOGS you produce and the size of your food preparation area, it’s possible to install a grease trap to completion within one day.
 The price is relatively low, compared to the much larger grease interceptor.
 But the trade off with this smaller system is the scheduled intervals between pumping will need to be shorter, due to the relatively small capacity.

-The installation of the larger grease interceptor is much more complex, because of the logistics of excavating a cavity in the ground and run the plumbing from there to the sink located in the building.
-For this reason, installation could possibly take over a week, and quite a bit more expensive that a grease trap under the sink.
-But the benefits outweigh the time and expense, as your scheduled maintenance downtime will be typically no more than four times per year due to the massive capacity.
+The installation of the larger grease interceptor is much more complex, because of the logistics of excavating a cavity in the ground and running the plumbing from there to the sink located inside the building.
+For this reason, installation could possibly take over a week, and be quite a bit more expensive than a grease trap located under the sink.
+The benefits may outweigh the time and expense, as your scheduled maintenance will typically be no more than four times per year due to the massive capacity.

-● Do you have the time and resources for excavation required for a grease interceptor?
+- Do you have the time and resources for the excavation required for a grease interceptor?

 This is not an easy question to answer, as due to different needs and circumstances, the price can vary widely.
 On some lots, the grease interceptor can be installed right next to the establishment, saving you a bundle on plumbing hardware and installation.
-On the other hand, it may not be possible to place the tank near the building, so the price will be more expensive.
+On the other hand, it may not be possible to place the tank near the building, so in these cases, the price will be higher.

 Let’s look at some known figures:

-While we tried to cover as many specifics as possible to try to determine the size and type of grease trap system you need, there are no cookie-cutter solutions.
-We charge nothing for a full consultation to figure the precise cost and time it will take for your specific circumstances.
-Please give us a call today so we can get you started.
+While we tried to explain the size and type of grease trap system you need for different commercial food kitchens, there are no easy explanations.
+We charge nothing for a full consultation to figure the precise cost and time it will take for your individual circumstances.
+Please give us a call today, so we can get you started.

 We also provide full service pumping and cleaning for all grease trap and interceptor systems.
-We will be available according to whatever schedule you have to keep your grease trap system in perfect working order for the life of the unit.
+We try to schedule our pumping, cleaning, and installation when you want it.
+We try not to interfere with your business, so that you can focus on your customers.
 So why not give us a call right now?
-We can be reached at 214-308-0006.
+We can be reached at 214-617-1500.